CleasbyCode/jdvrif/README.md

 Complete!

-You can now post your "file-embedded" JPG image(s) on reddit.
+You can now post your "file-embedded" JPG image(s) on reddit and other supported platforms.

 $ ./jdvrdt